Stay updated with our latest news and events | Click here to subscribe to our newsletter

 Dean Mackedenski

-Dean Mackedenski – Artistic Director, Troyanda Ukrainian Dance Club, Lethbridge, AB
+Dean Mackedenski is the Artistic Director for the Troyanda Ukrainian Dance Club in Lethbridge, AB

 Anastasia Sereda